 Margaret Bird, the editor

-Editor of The Diary of Mary Hardy and author of the volumes of commentary Mary Hardy and her World, Margaret Bird has been an Honorary Research Fellow in the History department of Royal Holloway, University of London since 2006.
+Editor of The Diary of Mary Hardy and author of the volumes of commentary Mary Hardy and her World, Margaret Bird was an Honorary Research Fellow in the History department of Royal Holloway, University of London 2006–21.

 Born in central London in 1946, she read Modern History at St Anne’s College, Oxford and gained her master’s degree in Modern History at Royal Holloway.
 For both degrees she specialised in aspects of English history in the eighteenth century.